natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%20Mk.2.md

 When encountering common enemies:

-* [[T-64B]]: L23A1 APFSDS can theoretically penetrate the UFP, but it is difficult.
+* [[T-64B]]: L23A1 can theoretically penetrate the UFP, but it is very difficult.
 The drivers port weak spot is the recommended target from the front.
-If not possible, aim for the breech/cannon barrel to eliminate the threat of return fire
+If not possible, aim for the breech/cannon barrel to eliminate the threat of returning fire.
-* [[T-64A (1971)]]: APFSDS will go right through the front of this tank, but the Challenger can still be penetrated by the top APFSDS (3BM12) in the weak spot on the turret's leading edge.
+* [[T-64A (1971)]]: L23 will go right through the hull even at 2 km, but the Challenger can still be immobilized and disarmed if even 3BK12M (stock HEATFS) is fired at the breech, which will break the turret ring, the breech and possibly the engine.
-* [[Leopard 2K]]: Probably the most dangerous opponent, as its APFSDS can go right through the upper front plate and parts of the turret.
-Shoot anywhere but the front of the turret, unless trying to take out the Leo's cannon barrel.
+* [[Leopard 2K]]: Shoot anywhere honestly.
+Shooting its right cheek will knock out the gunner and TC.
+Shooting the UFP under its left cheek detonates the turret ammo storage.
+Shooting just left of the driver's port can even cause a total crew knock-out instantly, even with L23 at 1000 m.
+Just be aware that DM13 and DM23 will have no issues penetrating your hull either.
 * [[Leopard A1A1]]: Its APFSDS poses a risk to the weak spot on the turret, but only if it gets the first shot off.
 Shoot anywhere near hull centre or low turret area.

 === Pros and cons ===